tpascarella/tpascarella.github.io/_posts/2021-07-22-becoming-technical-enough.markdown

 date:   2021-07-20 22:19:43 -0500
 categories: technology
 ---
+Y Combinator has many videos on their youtube channel titled "How to build the future."
+The key word there is build.
+You can't change the world if you can't build the thing that will do it, meaning you have to become technical enough to build/launch your MVP in order to get a shot.

 These are the things I wished someone had told me while trying to become technical enough to start a startup.

 1) Start Top-Down, as opposed to Bottom-Up.